 Mentorship Program Information

-Within Seidman College of Business, the department of Management and Finance Professional Mentorship Program partners local professionals one-to-one with Grand Valley State University management and finance students for career preparation.
-Mentors and their students will meet throughout the academic year to discuss everything from choosing the best career fit to their post graduation life.
+Within Seidman College of Business, the departments of Management, Finance, and Economics Professional Mentorship Program partners local professionals one-to-one with Grand Valley State University management and finance students for career preparation.
+Mentors and their students will meet throughout the academic year to discuss everything from choosing the best career fit to their post-graduation life.

 Mentors will provide another voice that stresses the importance of a strong academic ethic that will translate into workforce success.
 They will encourage students to watch them in action and provide them an insider look into the industry of their future.